 - Commercial controllers of vertebrate animals as pests

 - Experimental animals are bred,

-- vertebrates are used for the purposes mentioned in § 6 para.
+- vertebrate animals are used for the purposes specified in § 6 para.
 1 sentence 2 no. 4 of the Animal Protection Act, or

 - vertebrates are killed for scientific purposes.